skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * This is a pretty straightforward area, just search every screen.
 * Never make contact with the white wind as touching it instantly throws you into a random battle.
 Wait for it to die down or turn dark; that's when it's safe to pass through.
-* Although it's still not exactly easy, you can make it through the entire area without any encounters by changing screens a bit more often than otherwise necessary - changing screens resets the encounter check.
+* Although it's still not exactly easy, you can make it through the entire area without any encounters by changing screens a bit more often than otherwise necessary &ndash; changing screens resets the encounter check.
 <br/>

 * On the screen with the Potion and the Ether, pick up only one per trip, backtracking to the previous screen after getting each, and then getting past the screen on a third try.
-You may want to start with the Potion since it's the harder to grab without a battle.
+You may want to start with the Potion since it's the hardest to grab without a battle.
 * On the screen after that, get both of the chests on the right, then move on to the next area and immediately backtrack to defrost the wall and loot the third chest.
 * In the final area, grab the Phoenix Down, and continue onward.
 * Head left at the fork, defrost Mois the moogle, skip the tutorial, accept the letter from Gumo, and finally save.
 <br/>

 * Now backtrack to the previous area, defrost the wall, and pick up the Leather Wrist in the chest at the end of the tunnel.
 * Make sure Zidane is equipped with Mage Masher, Leather Hat, Leather Wrist, Leather Shirt, and Moonstone.
 * Optimize everyone else and activate Steiner's Bird Killer ability.